TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/012 Wrap in auth.md

 @using Microsoft.AspNetCore.Authorization
 ```

-Go back to App.razor, and verify the color change, indicating <CascadingAuthenticationState> is now recognized as a component.
+Go back to App.razor, and verify the color change, indicating `<CascadingAuthenticationState>` is now recognized as a component.
 The result is that in every page or component, we can request information about the logged in user.
 That is convenient.

+The "_imports.razor" file is used to make _global_ imports, i.e. if we put a @using statement in this file, all pages implicitly have that @using statement.
+It can be very convenient, instead of having specific imports in each file.